cosmos/cosmos-sdk/docs/architecture/adr-003-dynamic-capability-store.md

 ## Decision

-The Cosmos SDK will include a new `CapabilityKeeper` abstraction, which is responsible for provisioning, tracking, and authenticating capabilities at runtime.
+The SDK will include a new `CapabilityKeeper` abstraction, which is responsible for provisioning, tracking, and authenticating capabilities at runtime.
 During application initialisation in `app.go`, the `CapabilityKeeper` will be hooked up to modules through unique function references (by calling `ScopeToModule`, defined below) so that it can identify the calling module when later